Last Updated on

 Things like watermelon or cotton candy can vary widely in how realistic they taste.

-The fruit punch was great.
+The fruit punch was alright.
 It has a very slight cough syrup flavor, but we actually like the taste of cough syrup so this was a plus.

 Opening the jar right away we knew this was going to mix well.
 You can tell because things are micronized.
 You know it will mix well when a cloud of it escapes when you open it because the particles are so small.